Jackson Kench: Club and state rowing

+At the 2023 Australian Rowing Championships he won the open coxless four national title in an all SUBC crew.

 International representative rowing

 Kench made his Australian representative debut in a quad scull at the 2016 World Junior Rowing Championships in Rotterdam.
 They finished twelfth overall.
 The following year Kench was again in the Australian quad at the Junior World Championships in Trakai.
 They finished ninth.
 Kench moved into the U23 Australian men's eight in 2019, racing in that boat to a sixth place finish at the 2019 U23 World Rowing Championships in Sarasota, Florida.

-In March 2022 Kench was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Kench was selected in the Australian senior team for the 2022 international season and the 2022 World Rowing Championships.
 He rowed in the Australian men's eight to silver medal placings at each of the World Rowing Cups in June and July 2022.
 At the 2022 World Rowing Championships at Racize, Kench moved into the stroke seat of the eight.
 The crew won through their repechage to make the A final where they raced to a third place and a World Championship bronze medal.

+In March 2023 Kench was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Kench stroked the Australian men's eight.
+In the final after a slow start they rowed through most of the field to take second place and a silver medal.